 - Loose or missing sutures or staples or a large gap in the incision (more than 1/4 inch) can mean infection is setting in.

 - A sudden lump on or around the incision area

-If your Tripawd is wearing a bandage, you can still monitor for infection by looking for fluid drainage and checking to make sure the area isn’t warm to the touch, or extremely swollen.
+If your Tripawd is wearing a bandage, you can still monitor for infection.
+Look for fluid drainage and check to make sure the area isn’t warm to the touch, or extremely swollen.

 If any of these signs of amputation incision infection occur, call your vet immediately.